kristong123/Divvy/README.md

 A social and financial app that streamlines expense sharing and group communication.
 Divvy combines financial management with social features to eliminate the complexity of tracking shared expenses and coordinating group activities.

 ## Beta Release

 Currently with this beta, we implemented the core features of our messaging app.
 Where users can login/sign up, send messages and create a group chat.
 This covers most of our basic use cases of messaging others.
 Then for the main use cases of requesting and sending money to each other we have the front end of this implementation completed.
 Users can create these events but none of it will be saved to the database.

 ## Features

+### Core Functionality

+- **Expense Splitting**
-- **Expense Splitting**: Automatically calculate individual shares while accounting for taxes and tips
+  - Automatically calculate individual shares
+  - Account for taxes and tips
+  - Support for uneven splits and special arrangements
+  - Real-time updates and calculations

+- **Friend System**
-- **Friend System**: Connect with friends and create custom groups for different sharing scenarios
+  - Connect with friends via username
-- **Event Creation**: Plan and coordinate gatherings with built-in tools for managing RSVPs and schedules
+  - View friend activity and shared expenses
+  - Manage friend requests and connections

+- **Event Creation**
-- **Group Management**: Create and manage groups for different expense sharing scenarios
+  - Create and manage group events
-- **Integrated Messaging**: Built-in communication system for discussing plans and coordinating payments
-- **Calendar Integration**: Sync events with your preferred calendar applications
+  - Set event dates
+  - Add event descriptions and details
+  - Manage event-specific expenses

+- **Group Management**
+  - Create unlimited groups
+  - Assign group administrators
+  - Customize group settings and images
+  - Track group-specific expenses
+  - Members can leave group

+- **Integrated Messaging**
+  - Real-time chat functionality
+  - Support for image sharing
+  - Message read receipts
+  - Group and direct messaging
+  - Event notifications and updates
+  - Timestamps

+- **3rd Party Payment Support**
+  - Venmo integration
+  - Track payment status
-- **Multi-Platform Payment Support**: Integration with Venmo, PayPal, Zelle, and other payment services
+  - Payment history and records

+### Additional Features
+- Dark/Light mode support
+- Real-time notifications
+- Profile customization

 ## Tech Stack